Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 }
 ```
 - The first column will have a width of 50px.
 The second column will be 50px wide and the third column will be 100px wide.
 - The first column will have a width of 50px.
-The second column will be 150px wide and the third column will be 300px wide.
+The second column will be 150px wide and the third column will be 300px wide.  <<<<---Correct
 - The first column will have a width of 50px.
 The second column will be 300px wide and the third column will be 150px wide.
 - The first column will have a width of 50px.
 The second column will be 500px wide and the third column will be 1000px wide.